SpoicyStick/235-Book-Website/README.md

 ## Testing with the pytest unit tests

-After you have configured pytest as the testing tool for PyCharm (File - Settings - Tools - Python Integrated Tools - Testing), you can then run tests from within PyCharm by right-clicking the tests folder and selecting "Run pytest in tests".
+After you have configured pytest as the testing tool for PyCharm (File - Settings - Tools - Python Integrated Tools - Testing), you can then run tests from within PyCharm by right-clicking the tests folder and selecting:
+''''shell
+"Run pytest in tests".
+''''
 Alternatively, from a terminal in the root folder of the project, you can also call 'python -m pytest test_folder' to run all the tests.
 PyCharm also provides a built-in terminal, which uses the configured virtual environment.